timothypratley/power-turtle/resources/public/conj2017-slides.md

     (js/clearTimeout @t)

-* We want learners to transcend Logo
+* There is a path for learners to transcend Logo
   - into other interesting things
   - in Clojure
-* There are several lessons go through
+* There are several lessons
-* Lessons are a slideshow of information and prompts
 * There is a progression of concepts...
   - call a function
   - combine functions into new functions